wizeline/react-apprenticeship/topics/cleancode/readme.md

 ```

-### Function arguments
+### Function Arguments

-Try to have as little arguments as possible, as a general rule up to three.
-More than three arguments requires justification.
+Try to have as few arguments as possible, as a general rule up to three.
+More than three arguments require justification.
 Functions with many arguments add mental overload.

 <br />

 ## Comments
-Comments are not a way to fix bad code, long functions, bad naming etc.. needs to be avoided and adding a comment won't make it clean.
+Comments are not a way to fix wrong code, extended functions, or lousy naming.
+Adding a comment will not make it clean.
 You should be able to express yourself in the code.

-Comments are usefull when used correctly
+Comments are helpful when used correctly:

-- Legal comments
+- The comment has legal comments.
-- Informative comments
+- The comment is informative.
-- Explanation of Intent
+- The comment is an explanation.
-- Clarification
+- The comment is a clarification.
-- Warning of Consequences
+- The comment is a warning of consequences.
-- Todo comments
+- The comment is a to-do.
-- Amplification
+- The comment is an amplification.

-Don't
+Comments are not helpful when:
-- Inappropriate Information
+- The comment has inappropriate Information.
-- Obsolete comment
+- The comment is obsolete.
-- Redundant Comment
+- The comment is redundant.
-- Poorly written comment
+- The comment is poorly written.
-- Commented out code
+- The comment is commented out of the code.

-Keep in mind that comments needs to be updated as code evolves.
-So when you add a comment you also add the responsibility of keep this comment out to date.
+Keep in mind that comments need to be updated as code evolves.
+So when you add a comment, you also add the responsibility of keeping this comment out to date.

 <br />

 ## Refactor example
-- Make an example refactor on the live session where we apply all.
+**Make an example refactor on the live session where we apply all.**

-Define Clean Code.
+- Define Clean Code.
-Concepts to keep in mind.
+- Concepts to keep in mind.
-Naming.
+- Naming.
-Functions
+- Functions.
-Comments
+- Comments.